UAW walkout turns up heat on GM as contract expires

 But the recent strike authorization vote was held before the dramatic events of the last few weeks, which included a late August FBI raid on Jones’ home and other locations as part of the corruption probe.

-Sources briefed on the matter this week said GM may seek a temporary extension of the contract and pursue other options including seeking assistance from a third party.

-Reporting by Nick Carey and Ben Klayman in Detroit; Editing by Daniel Wallis, Leslie Adler and Toby Chopra
+Reporting by Nick Carey and Ben Klayman in Detroit; Editing by Daniel Wallis and Lisa Shumaker